The Travel Guide to Beqa & Pacific Harbour on a Budget© FijiPocketGuide.com

 Eating on Beqa Island

 Needless to say, Beqa Island isn’t brimming with shops and restaurants.
-When staying at the budget Lawaki Beach House, meal plans will keep you fed with classic Fijian dishes for around FJ$70-80 per adult, children FJ$50-$60 and children under four years eat free.
+When staying at the budget Lawaki Beach House, meal plans will keep you fed with classic Fijian dishes for around FJ$70-$80 per adult, children FJ$50-$60 and children under four years eat free.
 Plans include breakfast and a three-course dinner each day.

-Author
+About The Author

 Was this article useful?